Frequently Asked Questions

 - What is the cost of tuition?

 Because of the nature of the university-model the cost of tuition for a student is less than a traditional five-day-a-week school.
-The tuition for the 2020-2021 school year is $4,900 per student.
+Please see a full table of our Tuition and Fees here.
 Every year we will strive to make it as affordable as possible while continuing to achieve a high level of excellence.
-We will not offer any set discounts, but after the first year we hope to offer a tuition assistance program.
+We will not offer any set discounts, but families enrolled for the following school year by April 1st are given the opportunity to apply for partial scholarships.

 - Will Valor Preparatory Academy teach Latin?
 Why?